Attempto/ACE-in-GF/README.md

 the GF darcs repository `examples/attempto`-directory implemented by the GF developers (in 2009).

-This version does not completely match ACE, i.e. some ACE constructs are not supported, e.g.
+This version does not completely match (the latest version of) ACE, i.e. some ACE constructs are not supported, e.g.

   * transitive adjectives: mad-about (`mad about' does not seem to work either)
   * exactly